 Esteban Kolsky, the founder of ThinkJar, conducted a customer experience survey, and it is indicated in his findings that;

-So, customer feedback provides you with valuable information that you can analyze and monitor the user experience on your website based on the actual "user's opinions."
-No guessing, no wasting time, and effort on a wrong development focus.
+So, customer feedback provides valuable information that you can analyze and monitor the user experience on your website based on the actual "user's opinions."
+No guessing, no wasting time, and no effort on a wrong development focus.

-A bad user experience= more users leaving your website.
+A bad user experience causes more users to leave your website.

-Once you customize the appearance of your popup, proceed to the second step on the popup builder.
-Click on "Add a new form field" to create your pop up survey and embed form.
-You can add a phone, email, text, long text, checkbox, dropbox, and radio inputs.
+Once you customize the appearance of your popup, click on "Add a new element" and select "Form" to create your popup survey and embed the form.
+You can add a phone, email, text, rating, dropdown, single choice and multiple choice elements.

-Let's break the best feedback popup survey practices down to examples that you can use on your website.
+Let's break the best feedback popup survey practices down to examples with five tips that you can use on your website.

 It is quite simple to create a customer survey form with Popupsmart, as I stated above.
-By using different designs and input fields, you can easily build dozens of survey varieties.
+By using different designs and elements, you can easily build dozens of survey varieties.
 Some of them are given as examples below.

 a.
 Yes/No Questions

 Ask your visitors yes/no questions.
 The simplicity of answering yes/no questions can encourage more visitors to provide feedback.
-It is important to understand your customers' pain points and reduce customer effort.
-You may ask whether they are happy with your website performance, services, products, etc. Use dropbox, radio, checkbox input fields to create questions with yes/no answers.
+It is important to understand your customer's pain points and reduce customer effort.
+You may ask whether they are happy with your website performance, services, products, etc.

 b.
 Feedback Rating Form